Maharaniyon ki Chhatriyan- Jaipur’s distinct, offbeat place

 Who’s who

 Behind this chhatri is a porch, with stone mesh and steps that lead to a lower courtyard.
 Two gateways adorn the court- one in the South and another in the East.
-Both the gateways are figurative of the respect the queens had earned and their pathway to heaven.
+Both the gateways are figurative of the respect that the queens earned and their pathway to heaven.

 The latest addition to this site was in 2009, after the demise of Maharani Gayatri Devi, the third spouse of Maharaja Sawai Man Singh II.
 In addition, the placement of her cenotaph alongside those of the first and second wives of the king, speaks volumes of their closeness in real life.
 Besides, Rajmata Gayatri Devi was the most recognized name of the royal family.